gds-attic/government-digital-strategy/source/digital/strategy/09-actions-and-themes.md

 currently rely on a few, large systems integrators to supply their digital requirements.
-They can lack the in-house expertise to act as a challenging and informed client, and this has resulted in expensive and inflexible long-term contracts which do not support delivery of services likely to meet the forthcoming digital service standard.
+They can lack the in-house expertise to act as a challenging and informed client, and this has resulted in expensive and inflexible long-term contracts that do not support delivery of services likely to meet the forthcoming digital service standard.

 However, the UK has a burgeoning digital technology sector with a wide